Aimar-Goni/AG_AIMedievalSim/README.md

 1.  **RimWorld (Ludeon Studios, 2018)**
     *   **Description:** A colony simulation game driven by AI storytellers, where colonists have individual needs, skills, and work priorities.
-    *   **Relevance & Key Takeaways:** RimWorld’s pawn management system was highly influential.
-The concept of pawns having distinct needs (hunger, rest, joy) that they autonomously try to satisfy, alongside a prioritized list of work tasks, directly inspired the `UMS_PawnStatComponent` in Ales And Fables and the logic for AI characters to balance self-preservation with assigned quests.
+    *   **Relevance & Key Takeaways:** RimWorld’s pawn management system was highly influential (Ludeon Studios, 2018).
+The concept of pawns having distinct needs (hunger, rest, joy) that they autonomously try to satisfy, alongside a prioritized list of work tasks (Ludeon Studios, 2018), directly inspired the `UMS_PawnStatComponent` in Ales And Fables and the logic for AI characters to balance self-preservation with assigned quests.
 The way RimWorld handles job assignments provided a model for how tasks could be generated and picked up by available pawns.
     *   **Analysis & Influence:** RimWorld uses a sophisticated work prioritization system that players can configure.
 While Ales And Fables doesn't offer direct player control over priorities, the underlying principle of AI evaluating available tasks against their current needs and capabilities was adopted.
 For example, an AI in my project with low hunger (`PawnStats_->IsHungry()` is true) would favor a "Get Food" task over a "Gather Wood" quest.
 This is managed in the Behavior Tree using decorators that check Blackboard flags like `bIsHungry` and `bHasQuest`.
 The `CalculateBidValue` function in `AMS_AICharacter` also reflects this, where needs heavily penalize the bid for new quests.